-Meet Auma Obama, Barack Obama’s older half sister.
-She is the second most prominently known paternal relation of the former US president after Malik Obama.
+Meet Auma Obama, Barack Obama’s older half-sister.
+She is the second most prominently known paternal relation of the former United States president, after their elder brother, Malik Obama.

-Both share the same father, Barack Hussein Obama Sr., a top Kenyan government official.
+Both share the same father, Barack Hussein Obama Sr., a former top Kenyan government official.

-Auma who also studied contemporary dance in Germany also spent a time of her life performing with a dance group.
+Auma, who also studied contemporary dance in Germany, spent some time of her life performing with a dance group.
 From there she unfolded her theatrical talents and enrolled in a film school in Berlin.

-On her return she became a community worker under the umbrella of CARE International.
-Her dream is to nurture Kenya’s younger generation and beyond towards a productive and better life.
+When she returned to Kenya, Auma became a community/development worker under the umbrella of CARE International.
+Her dream was to nurture Kenya’s younger generation towards a productive and better life.

 The foundation through various engagements aims at providing African youths with personality development; Education/training; and sustainable economic growth.
 The wholesome idea is to help the growing African generation to make the best of their lives irrespective of poverty.

 In 2015, Dr. Obama launched the Sauti Kuu Act Now Awards, in Berlin.
 The award event aims to encourage children and young people of ages between 12 and 25 to participate in social, humanitarian and environmental projects.

 Just like her brothers; Malik and Barrack Obama, Auma is a talented author and renowned speaker.
 She is known for her book and autobiography: And Then Life Happens: A Memoir.

 Auma says she was fascinated by the works of German authors like Heinrich Böll and Wolfgang Borchert.
 Her eloquence in public speaking fine-tuned her journalism skills whilst taking her to several international socio-economic platforms.